All Ways Maui'd

 indoors, if necessary.
 At many hotels & resorts, a use fee is charged to hold

-your ceremony on the property.
+your ceremony on property.
 This fee may possibly be waived for registered

 guests; however, you should always ask for permission first, regardless.